boazsegev/iodine/README.md

 Iodine is a fast concurrent web application server for real-time Ruby applications, with native support for WebSockets and Pub/Sub services - but it's also so much more.

-Iodine is a Ruby wrapper for many of the [facil.io](https://facil.io) C framework, leveraging the speed of C for many common web application tasks.
-In addition, iodine abstracts away all network concerns, so you never need to worry about the transport layer, free to concentrate on your application logic.
+Iodine is a Ruby wrapper for much of the [facil.io](https://facil.io) C framework, leveraging the speed of C for many common web application tasks.
+In addition, iodine abstracts away all network concerns, so you never need to worry about the transport layer, leaving you free to concentrate on your application logic.

 Iodine includes native support for:

 * HTTP, WebSockets and EventSource (SSE) Services (server);
 * WebSocket connections (server / client);
 * Pub/Sub (with optional Redis Pub/Sub scaling);
-* Fast(!) builtin Mustache template engine.
+* Fast(!) builtin Mustache templating;
 * Static file service (with automatic `gzip` support for pre-compressed assets);
-* Optimized Logging to `stderr`.
+* Optimized Logging to `stderr`;
 * Asynchronous event scheduling and timers;
 * HTTP/1.1 keep-alive and pipelining;
-* Heap Fragmentation Protection.
+* Heap Fragmentation Protection;
-* TLS 1.2 and above (Requires OpenSSL >= 1.1.0);
+* TLS 1.2 and above (Requiring OpenSSL >= 1.1.0);
 * TCP/IP server and client connectivity;
 * Unix Socket server and client connectivity;
-* Hot Restart (using the USR1 signal and without hot deployment);
+* Hot Restarts (using the USR1 signal and without hot deployment);
 * Custom protocol authoring;
-* [Sequel](https://github.com/jeremyevans/sequel) and ActiveRecord forking protection.
+* [Sequel](https://github.com/jeremyevans/sequel) and ActiveRecord forking protection;
 * and more!

-Since iodine wraps much of the [C facil.io framework](https://github.com/boazsegev/facil.io) to Ruby:
+Since iodine wraps much of the [C facil.io framework](https://github.com/boazsegev/facil.io) for Ruby:

 * Iodine can handle **thousands of concurrent connections** (tested with more then 20K connections on Linux)!